Jiang Wei: Defence of Jiange

 By the time Zhang Yi and Dong Jue reached Hanshou County (漢壽縣; northeast of present-day Jiange County, Sichuan), Jiang Wei and Liao Hua had decided to abandon their position at Yinping and rendezvous with Zhang Yi and Dong Jue at the mountain pass Jiange, where they resisted attacks by Zhong Hui.

 At one point, Zhong Hui wrote to Jiang Wei: "Sir, you are skilled in both civil and military affairs.
 You are exceptionally brilliant in strategy and your achievements are well-known throughout the Bashu region and the rest of the Empire.
 People from near and afar admire you.
 Every time I reflect on history, I hope that we can serve the same dynasty.
 Our relationship is like the friendship between Jizha and Zichan."

-Jiang Wei did not reply Zhong Hui and he ordered his troops to strengthen their defences at Jiange.
+Jiang Wei did not reply and ordered his troops to strengthen their defenses at Jiange.
 After failing to breach the mountain pass and with his army's food supplies running low, Zhong Hui considered pulling back all his troops and retreating.